TO YOU TO YOU TO YOU at Toynbee Studios 5 - 6 October 2018

 Brian Lobel (Sat 6 Oct)

-Lehman Brothers And Other Underwhelming Lovers (or, No One Would Fuck Them So They Fucked Everyone) considers love and trade.
+Lehman Brothers And Other Underwhelming Lovers (or, No One Would Fuck Them So They Fucked Everyone) considers love, trade, austerity.

 Claire MacDonald (Fri 5 Oct)

 This Table: My letter reflects on hospitality, and is dedicated to my friend Merita Hoxha, who died in aged 44, in the summer of 2015, and who came to the Cyclades from Albania in 2003.
 Gifted beyond the life in which she found herself, her presence is part of my own history in Greece, troubling it and enriching it through her sharp, joyful, at times difficult experience as a stranger longing to be seated at the table.

 Claire MacDonald Lives in London and Greece and is a writer, critic, academic and performer and co-founder of the legendary 1980s performance theatre company Impact Theatre Co-op.
 Claire is a founding editor of the journal Performance Research and a contributing editor to PAJ: A Journal of Performance and Art.
 Her current work as a writer and performer takes place around conversation - around tables, in rooms where people gather.
 Claire is also as a Unitarian minister in South London.

 Graeme’s untitled response takes the form of a vocal work, alternating between rant and repetition exploring what it is to belong through speech and utterance.